 Pressure ulcers have a negative impact on quality of life.
 It is known that individuals with pressure ulcers frequently experience pain combined with fear, isolation and anxiety.

 How Big is the Problem?

 Pressure ulcers remain an all too common problem throughout healthcare institutions.
-The magnitude of the problem is evident in that 18-22% of all patients across acute, long term care and home care environments are said to experience a pressure ulcer.
+The magnitude of the problem is growing with a 63% increase in pressure ulcers in a 10 year period and with patients from across acute, long term care and home care environments are said to experience a pressure ulcer.
 Given the fact that these injuries may be avoidable, it is clear that attention to pressure ulcer prevention remains vital and often overlooked.

 Source: Injury Prevention Program, Seating Matters.3